The Nisqually Earthquake

 Tsunami damage also is not covered under most standard Homeowners, Renters and Business Owners insurance policies, but is available with a Flood Insurance policy through the National Flood Insurance Program (NFIP) or from some private insurance companies.
 Check with your agent or insurance company for more details on how you can protect yourself against the devastating effects of an earthquake or tsunami.

-Seismologists tell us that Western Washington and Oregon are ‘past due’ for a major seismic event.
-And surveys suggest that only 10-20 percent of insured homeowners in our region also have earthquake insurance.
-That combination could spell disaster for Northwest home and small business owners.
-Planning ahead to survive a disaster could save the lives of you and your family, and having the right insurance will help your family or business recover more quickly if an earthquake or tsunami strikes.
+Seismologists warn that Western Washington and Oregon are ‘past due’ for a major seismic event.
+Yet surveys suggest that only 10-20 percent of insured homeowners in our region also have earthquake insurance.
+That combination could spell disaster for Northwest families and small business owners.
+Planning ahead to survive a disaster could save lives, and having the right insurance will help your family or business recover more quickly if an earthquake or tsunami strikes.

 Earthquake/Disaster Preparedness